liligval/Organizator/README.md

 # Organizator
-Small project to work with the MEAN stack
+Small project to play around with the MEAN stack